 The Sanctuary is also home to the Doris Day Equine Center, which focuses on developing optimum programs to elevate the public perception of horses rescued from cruelty and neglect.
 In addition to our hands-on rescue, rehabilitation, training and placement of equines, we serve as a resource and support system to rescue centers around the country.

-The Sanctuary is not a zoo and is only open to the public 1-2 times per month for small, prescheduled, guided tours to respect the peace and privacy of the animals.
+The sanctuary is not a zoo but is now open to the public 1-2 times per month for small, prescheduled, guided tours to respect the peace and privacy of the animals.
 Check out our events page for upcoming tour dates, and schedule your tour today!